Improving Food Security through Gardening in Oklahoma

 Summary

-Those working in Faith Based and located in Oklahoma may meet the eligibility criteria for this grant.
+Those working in Youth/Out-of-School Youth and located in Oklahoma may meet the eligibility criteria for this grant.
 To browse other funding opportunities suited to your focus areas, visit The Grant Portal and try the Search Grant tool.

 Grant Overview